Senior-Design-ECE-477/ESP32/README.md

 ### Config

 Open the `menuconfig` by clicking the settings icon by build.\
-Scroll down to lvgl configuration and set driver to ILI9341.\
+Scroll down to lvgl configuration and make sure driver is set to ILI9341.\
-Also set pin configuration here.\
+Also set pin configuration here.

 A sample sdkconfig file is provided for ESP32 Feather V2.